browsermedia/bcms_settings/README.markdown

 ### Registering and deleting modules

-It is also possible to register and delete modules manually in addition or as an alternative to calling Settings.synchronize.
+As of 0.1.0, you no longer need to register BrowserCMS modules explicitly, or use the Cms::Settings.synchronzie method.
+This module will automatically detected other BrowserCMS modules and create a setting storage for them.
+You can explicitly create new storages though for other settings.

-To register modules:
+For example, to register a 'fake' modules:

-    Cms::Settings.register("bcms_my_module")
+    Cms::Settings.register("bcms_some_fake_module")

 then you can store, retrieve and delete arbitrary values: